pr4j3sh/pr4j3sh/src/content/blog/27-git-and-github.md

 Shows the difference between various file states, allowing you to review changes.

 ### `git reflog`
-Keeps a history of reference updates, allowing you to see all actions made in the repository, even those that are no longer visible in the history.
+Keeps a history of reference updates, allowing you to see all actions made in the repository, even those no longer visible in the history.

 ### `git bisect`
-Helps you identify which commit introduced a bug by using binary search.
-For example:
+Helps identify which commit introduced a bug using binary search:

 ```bash
 git bisect start